-- Ensure that the curriculum is implemented in accordance with this policy. - Keep up to date with developments in their subjects. - Have access to, and be able to interpret, data on each student to inform the design of the curriculum in order that it best meets the needs of each cohort of students on a day-to-day basis.
+- Ensure that the curriculum is implemented in accordance with this policy. - Understand the content they are teaching and how it is learnt. - Create a supportive environment for learning. - Keep up to date with developments in their subjects. - Have access to, and be able to interpret, data on each student to inform the design of the curriculum in order that it best meets the needs of each cohort of students on a day to day basis.